WakiMak/trentent.github.io-forked/_posts/2017-05-07-citrix-storefront-adventures-in-customization-dynamically-configure-workspace-control-based-on-group-membership.md

  var WSC = workspaceControlEnabled(username);
  setWorkspaceControl(WSC);</pre>

-In order to trace the error, you simply enter &#8220;#-tr&#8221; to the end of your store URL:
+In order to trace the error, you simply enter "#-tr" to the end of your store URL:

 <img class="aligncenter size-full wp-image-2223" src="http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.44.15-PM.png" alt="" width="312" height="20" srcset="http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.44.15-PM.png 312w, http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.44.15-PM-300x19.png 300w" sizes="(max-width: 312px) 100vw, 312px" />

-and allow pop-ups. Â A new tab will open allowing you to follow the &#8216;flow&#8217; of Storefront as it executes its commands. Â Mine crashed at:
+and allow pop-ups. Â A new tab will open allowing you to follow the 'flow' of Storefront as it executes its commands. Â Mine crashed at:

 <img class="aligncenter size-full wp-image-2224" src="http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.49.01-PM.png" alt="" width="658" height="858" srcset="http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.49.01-PM.png 658w, http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.49.01-PM-230x300.png 230w" sizes="(max-width: 658px) 100vw, 658px" />

-&#8220;get username data:&#8221;
+"get username data:"

-And it makes sense why it crashed there. Â I haven&#8217;t even logged in yet so it has no idea who or how to get the username so it looks like Storefront just returns the login page. Â We need to call our functions **_after_** logging in.
+And it makes sense why it crashed there. Â I haven't even logged in yet so it has no idea who or how to get the username so it looks like Storefront just returns the login page. Â We need to call our functions **_after_** logging in.

 Citrix provides the following event-based functions we can hook into: